 6.59.1 Description of application vulnerability

 A vulnerability can occur if an attempt has been made to activate a thread, but a programming error or the lack of some resource prevents the activation from completing.
 The activating thread may not have sufficient visibility or awareness into the execution of the activated thread to determine if the activation has been successful.
 The unrecognized activation failure can cause a protocol failure in the activating thread or in other threads that rely upon some action by the unactivated thread.
 This may cause the other thread(s) to wait forever for some event from the unactivated thread, or may cause an unhandled event or exception in the other threads.

+Many languages are using a concurrency alternative to threads (such as tasks in C++ or in Java) that do not expose the concurrency features such as the explicit creation or activation of the item The operating model of these entities is that a set of anonymousand invisible threads (usually at least as many as the number of processors) are created as the program commences and:

+[asynchronous] work is dispatched to be done by an anonymous thread;

+The thread performs the computation;

+The result is placed for synchronization and collection; and

+the anonymous thread picks up and executes the next work item.

+In such systems, the issues of thread activation still exist, but are hidden from the programmer.
+Usually the anonymous threads are created as the program commences.
+If no additional threads are activated, the work still happens, albeit slower, using the thread of the main program.

 6.59.2 Cross References